lewagon/dotfiles/04-Front-End/05-Animation-tricks/04-Scroller-coaster/README.md

 });
 ```

-Be careful to apply `class="window-height"` only on divs with few content.
+Be careful to apply `class="window-height"` on divs with few content.
 Otherwise content may overflow.

+### Navbar scroll

-- **Navbar scroll**: here we give you two navbar jQuery script that you should understand at this point.
-Feel free to adapt them and use them in your Middleman project
+Here we give you two navbar scripts that you should be able to understand at this point.
+Feel free to adapt them and use them in your Middleman project as you wish

 ```javascript
 $(document).ready(function() {